firebase/extensions/remote-config-slack/POSTINSTALL.md

-Your mod is installed and ready to go!
+Whenever you modify a Remote Config template in your project, this mod sends the diff between the old and the new configs to `${param:SLACK_WEBHOOK_URL}`.
+Learn more about setting up and configuring templates in the [Remote Config documentation](https://firebase.google.com/docs/remote-config/templates).
+Note that the first version of your experiment will not output a diff, but all following updates to the experiment will show a diff for parameter changes.

-Whenever a Firebase Remote Config is modified in your project, the diff between the old configuration and the new configuration will be sent to ${param:SLACK_WEBHOOK_URL}.
-See [Remote Config documentation](https://firebase.google.com/docs/remote-config/).
-Note that the first version of your Remote Config will not output a diff, but all following updates to the Remote Config will show parameter changes between the most recent version and the version just prior.
+## Try it out

-To try out this mod immediately, add, modify, or delete a Remote Config parameter in Firebase Console [here](https://console.firebase.google.com/project/_/config) and clicking the Publish Changes button.
+Give this mod a try by adding, modifying, or deleting a Remote Config parameter in the [Firebase console](https://console.firebase.google.com/project/_/config), then clicking **Publish changes**.

-Example Remote Config diff, sent to Slack:
+Here's an example Remote Config diff, sent to Slack:

-Remote Config changed to version _2_.
+Remote Config template changed to version _2_.<br>
-Updated by `user@example.com`
+Updated by `user@example.com`<br>
-from `CONSOLE` as `INCREMENTAL_UPDATE`.
+from `CONSOLE` as `INCREMENTAL_UPDATE`.<br>

 _Added 1 parameter:_

 ```{